mem48/geocompr/main.md

 To understand topological relations, it helps to have some simple test data to work with.
 Figure \@ref(relation-objects) illustrates a polygon (`a`), a line (`l`) and some points (`p`).
+These objects are created in the code below.

 ```r